OpenWaterNetwork/IoT/docs/buildloragateway/gateway.md

 -   MPPT charge controller for 3.7V lithium batteries.
 -   Solar Panel 6V.

-## Hardware component description.
+## Hardware component description

-The hardware is integrated into a Printed Circuit Board (PCB), it has as its main component the Lopy4 development module, responsible for carrying out control, storage and transmission tasks.
-The other peripherals that the device has (RTC ds3231, FTDI Basic, DHT22 y GPRS SIM800L) are connected to the aforementioned Central Processing Unit (Lopy4).
+The hardware is integrated into a Printed Circuit Board (PCB), which has the Lopy4 development module as its main component, responsible for carrying out control, storage and transmission tasks.
+The other device peripherals (RTC ds3231, FTDI Basic, DHT22 and GPRS SIM800L) are connected to the aforementioned Central Processing Unit (Lopy4).

-In addition to the PCB mentioned above, the device has a Lithium battery, an MPPT charge controller and a 6V solar panel.
+In addition to the PCB, the device has a Lithium battery, an MPPT charge controller and a 6V solar panel.

 | ![](img/GatewayArchGen.png) |
 |:--:|